koide3/fast_gicp/README.md

 - [Sophus](https://github.com/strasdat/Sophus)
 - [nvbio](https://github.com/NVlabs/nvbio)

-We have tested this package with Ubuntu 20.04, ROS noetic, and CUDA 11.1.
+We have tested this package on Ubuntu 18.04/20.04 and CUDA 11.1.

 ### CUDA